ProjectLibertyLabs/gateway/docs/src/Fundamentals/BlockchainBasics.md

 - **Immutability:** Once data is recorded on the blockchain, it cannot be altered, ensuring the integrity of user posts, messages, and other social interactions.
 - **User Empowerment:** Users can own their data and have the ability to move freely between different platforms without losing their social connections or content.

-## Interruptibility Between Frequency Social Apps
+## Interoperability Between Frequency Social Apps

 Frequency enables seamless interaction and data sharing between different social dapps built on its platform.
 This interoperability is facilitated by: